Machinist X99-PR9 Review

 Form Factor & DimensionsmATX 215 x 185 mm

-Like most budget boards, the X99‑PR9 uses a power stage with three doubled phases (3×2), two MOSFETs per phase.
+Like most budget boards, the X99‑PR9 features a VRM design with three doubled phases (3×2) and two MOSFETs per phase.
 It employs SM4377NHKP (50 A / 7 mΩ) and SM4522NHKP (110 A / 2.65 mΩ) MOSFETs, uP1961S (×3) drivers, and a uP1649Q controller.
 This setup handles entry‑ and mid‑range CPUs without issues.
 Higher‑TDP models (~120 W+) are possible, but we recommend extra airflow across the VRM in those cases.

 There’s a 2‑pin fan header next to the VRM heatsink where you can attach a small blower — handy for adding localized cooling.